 This is where most A$1 deposit attempts fail.
 The short version: PayID, Neosurf, and most cryptocurrencies process A$1 without issue.
 Debit cards technically work but your bank may block the transaction as suspicious.
 E-wallets like Skrill and Neteller typically have A$10 minimums and will reject a A$1 attempt outright.

 Most $1 offers require opt-in from the cashier or promotions page.
-Some require a bonus code entered during deposit (check the operator’s current landing page, not old affiliate content).
+Some require a bonus code entered during deposit (check the operator's current landing page, not old affiliate content).
 The bonus credits within minutes of deposit confirmation.
-If free spins don’t appear, contact live chat before playing any games — claiming retroactively is often refused.
+If free spins don't appear, contact live chat before playing any games — claiming retroactively is often refused.
+Players looking to deposit $1 get bonus Australia promotions should always opt in before completing their deposit to ensure the offer is triggered correctly.

 Your dashboard should show a real balance and a separate bonus/spin balance.
 Free-spin winnings typically drop into the bonus balance and must be wagered before becoming real money.
 Check the "bonus progress" bar regularly — clearing wagering means playing eligible games only and respecting the maximum bet limit (usually A$5 per spin during wagering).